Table of Contents

 The involved joints are usually proximal.
 The most commonly involved joints in the hands are the metacarpophalangeal, proximal interphalangeal, midcarpal, and radiocarpal joints.
-Involvement is usually bilateral and symmetric.
+Involvement is usually bilateral and symmetric (see image).

 A similar distribution is observed in the feet.
 When evaluating X-rays of the feet in a patient suspected to have rheumatoid arthritis, the head of the 5th metatarsal bone should be closely evaluated.
 Lateral bony erosions in the 5th metatarsal head are a very early and specific finding of rheumatoid arthritis.

-Calcaneal erosions and the loss of the radiolucency of the triangle between the calcaneus and the Achilles tendon are also suggestive of rheumatoid arthritis and the formation of bursal fluid.
+Calcaneal erosions and loss of the radiolucency of the triangle between the calcaneus and the Achilles tendon are also suggestive of rheumatoid arthritis and the formation of bursal fluid.
 This occurs because of bursa formation within the inflamed synovial sheets.

 Involvement of the large joints is also possible.
 The knees, hips, and sacroiliac joints can present with radiographic features suggestive of inflammatory changes.
 Involvement of the C1-C2 vertebrae is also seen in rheumatoid arthritis.
 Erosion of the odontoid process and widening of the atlantodens interval are common findings suggestive of cervical spinal involvement in rheumatoid arthritis.